-- It extends to the whole of India. - It has six schedules which give varying degrees of protection. - The cheetah falls in Schedule I of the Wildlife (Protection) Act, 1972.
+- It extends to the whole of India. - It has six schedules which give varying degrees of protection.

 Q.10) Which of the following place is known for "Salt water crocodile"?

 - a) Gulf of Mannar

 - b) Bhitarkanika

 - c) Chilika Lake

 - d) Kolleru Lake